pnnl/HyperNetX/CONTRIBUTING.md

 - use the most recent version of this library and the source language (e.g. Python); that fixes a lot of problems
 - here are [more details on getting the most out of issue reporting!](https://marker.io/blog/how-to-write-bug-report)

+## Start a Discussion

+If you want a forum to collaborate and discuss topics or questions in more depth, feel free to start a discussion on our [Github Discussions page](https://github.com/pnnl/HyperNetX/discussions).
+GitHub Discussions is a collaborative communication forum for the community.
+Community members can ask and answer questions, share updates, have open-ended conversations, and follow along on decisions affecting the community's way of working.

 ## Where can I go for help?